Updated as of July 2019

 SIPALAY AT A GLANCE

 The city of SIPALAY in the province of Negros Occidental was once a mining center and the copper belt of southern Philippines for more than five decades until 2001 when the industry faced its tragic slowdown.
-The open-pit mining operation, which had catapulted the thriving community into the greater heights of a city life, dwindled and left Sipalay into the rustic feel of a rural village.
-Nowadays, the city of Sipalay, while trying its best to rise high above its economic setbacks, is all but farmlands and fields of green.
+The open-pit mining operation, which had catapulted the thriving community into greater heights of a city life, dwindled and left Sipalay into the rustic feel of a rural village.
+Nowadays, the city of Sipalay while trying its best to rise above its economic setbacks, is all but farmlands and fields of green.

-Through the traveller’s eyes, what has happened to the city somehow is more of a blessing than a catastrophe for it kept what beauty has remained to the place.
+On a brighter side of things, what has happened to the city somehow is more of a blessing than a catastrophe for it kept what beauty has remained to the place.
 Sipalay is home to verdant land masses and photogenic waterfronts.
 At its seas are rich marine life and natural wonders which make it a go-to-destination for diving enthusiasts.

 Read through and learn more about this another well-hidden gem in the Philippines, the city of Sipalay.